taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 ## Background

 Taskcluster uses [Open Cloud Config (OCC)](https://github.com/mozilla-releng/OpenCloudConfig) to configure Windows instances before they can accept work from the queue.
 The [AWS provisioner](https://github.com/taskcluster/aws-provisioner) spins up instances in AWS based on the size and contents of the Taskcluster queue.
-OCC relies on data from the provisioner to properly configure Windows workers.
+OCC relies on data from the provisioner to properly configure Windows instances to work as specific Windows worker types.

 ### The bug

 There are many different worker types.
 Historically the provisioner has used distinct ssh key pairs for each worker type.
 OCC relied on the name of the ssh key pair to determine which worker type it was setting up.
-The key pair name was static for a very long time, but there was never a contract or provisioner API endpoint associated with it.
+The key pair name was static for a very long time, but there was never a contract or provisioner API endpoint associated specifically with the ssh key pair, although there were other endpoints that could have been used instead to determine the worker type.

 As part of adopting the new AWS spot pricing model, jhford landed a change to use a new, single, universal key pair per provisioner that applied to all workers.
 The new key had a new name, so after the new provisioner code was deployed to production on the morning of February 13, various OCC tasks related to the setup and maintenance of Windows instances in AWS started to fail.